 The Company is committed to conducting business in a safe and environmentally sensitive manner that promotes sustainability and respects community values, while staying true to its mission of providing superior performance, profitable growth, resilience, adaptability and stockholder value.
-In recognition of the importance of ESG principles to our business, we have commissioned a steering committee composed of members of our management team to lead, formalize and direct execution of the Company's ESG initiatives.
-The Company published its first internal ESG report in 2021, and expects to publish its second ESG report, which will be available to the public, during 2022.
-The charters of the committees and our Corporate Governance Guidelines include ESG risk oversight as a responsibility of each Committee and the Board.
+In recognition of the importance of ESG principles to our business, a steering committee composed of members of our management team leads and directs the execution of the Company's ESG initiatives.
+The Company published its first externally available ESG report in 2022.
+The charters of the committees and our Corporate Governance Guidelines include ESG risk oversight as a responsibility of each committee and the Board.